nochtjs/nocht/docs/differences.md

 ## Chaining

 Chaining should remain mostly the same, and we've added plenty of testing to make sure that each method that *should* chain does.
-If you found a method that doesn't chain, or doesn't chain in the expected way, please let us know [by filing an issue](https://github.com/nochtjs/nocht/issue).
+If you found a method that doesn't chain, or doesn't chain properly, please let us know [by filing an issue](https://github.com/nochtjs/nocht/issues).

 ## Dollar sign conventions